 - 2. To alter the X, Y or focus setting - a.
 If using the Interfaces window, first place a check mark beside the setting you want to change (not required in the SVM solo window) - b.
-Move the slider or type in the desired position - c.
+Move the slider or type in the desired position c.
 Press the 'Apply All Settings Now' button

-- d.
-Or, press the 'Update all uDevices Continuously' button to continuously update the settings - 3.
+- the settings 3.
 To alter the Illumination setting - a.
-In the Interfaces window, click on 'Change Illumination...' and slide the channel bars to the desired value and click 'OK'. - b. if the 'Continuously Update' buttor

-'Apply All Settings' button for the settings to be changed.

-- 4. Preset values must be set using the front panel (for presets A-D), or from the uScope software (A-J).
+In the Interfaces window, click on 'Change Illumination...' and slide the channel bars to the desired value and click 'OK'. - b. if the 'Continuously Update' button is not depressed, you will need to press the - 'Apply All Settings' button for the settings to be changed. - 4.
+Preset values must be set using the front panel (for presets A-D), or from the uScope software (A-J).
 Once they are set, the can be recalled from the SVM340 portal in the uProcess software. - 5.
 To take a Snapshot Image - a.
 Leave the box next to 'Name' blank.
 The image name will use the protocol specified in uScope (in uScope, go to File>Snap Shot File Saving). - b.
-The snapshot will use the setting specified in uScope under View>Snap-shot Settings...
+The snapshot will use the setting specified in uScope under View>Snap-shot Settings... - c.
+Press to save a snap shot.